hakantuncer/checkpoint-react-FS4/README.md

 When the App component mounts, retrieve your data from localstorage, so that we display the data when user refreshes page.
 When a user adds a data item, store it in localstoarge so that it's properly synchronized.

-## Display

-Display all the items in three columns.
-One column with the items sorted by when they were added, and two more columns:
+Display all the items in one column.
- - one more column with the same items, sorted alphabetically
- - one more column with the same items, sorted by character length

 Display an item in its own Item component.
 The Item component will have the text, and two buttons "Delete" and "Update".